matine-nassirpour/trading-platform/docs/architecture/decisions/0001-designate-mt5-as-infrastructure-adapter.md

 ## 4. Consequences

-✅ The MT5 subsystem is verifiable, mockable, and isolated from business logic.
+✅ The MT5 subsystem is verifiable, mockable, and isolated from business logic. <br>
-✅ Cross-broker adapters (FTMO, FundedNext, etc.) can coexist under the same structure.
+✅ Cross-broker adapters (FTMO, FundedNext, etc.) can coexist under the same structure. <br>
-✅ Observability and runtime elements remain within Infrastructure scope.
+✅ Observability and runtime elements remain within Infrastructure scope. <br>
 ❌ Moving it under `application/` or `platform/` would break layer isolation.

 ---